sammancoaching/website/_kata_descriptions/lift.md

 - when fulfilling a call, the relevant lift makes a 'DING' as it opens the doors.

 ### Acknowledgements
-This kata is described on [Kata-Log](https://kata-log.rocks/lift-kata) but I have changed it slightly
+This kata is described on [Kata-Log](https://kata-log.rocks/lift-kata) but I have changed it slightly.